cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 ### Step 3: Configure the worker nodes

-To set up the worker nodes in the cluster you will need to run the [cluster_setup.py](https://github.com/cloudmesh-community/fa18-523-84/blob/master/project-code/cluster_setup.py) script from a machiene on your network.
+To set up the worker nodes in the cluster you will need to run the [cluster_setup.py](https://github.com/cloudmesh-community/fa18-523-84/blob/master/project-code/cluster_setup.py) script from a machine on your network.
 Before running the script you will need to update the workers dictionary at the beginning of the script.
 You can also change the password that is set for each of the nodes.
 If you have already setup the password for each of the nodes then you will comment these lines out of the code.
 When this script completes it will reboot each node.

 ```python
 workers = {